-Activity 3.4: Promote the Use of All Types of Apprenticeships implemented."
+Activity 3.4: Promote the Use of All Types of Apprenticeships

+Our 2016 WIOA Unified State Plan predicted, "With increased attention given to various forms of work-based learning, apprenticeships are expected to become more common as WIOA is implemented."
 This proved accurate as enrollment in WIOA-funded apprenticeships and preapprenticeships in Illinois have skyrocketed.
-Before the COVID-19 pandemic disrupted workbased learning programs that required in-person services, pre-apprenticeship enrollment increased exponentially each year between PY15 and PY18, with single-year growth rates ranging from 134 percent to 226 percent.
+Before the COVID-19 pandemic disrupted work-based learning programs that required in-person services, pre-apprenticeship enrollment increased exponentially each year between PY15 and PY18, with single-year growth rates ranging from 134 percent to 226 percent.